GatorSense/hsi_toolkit/signature_detectors/README.md

 - smf_max_detector: Spectral Matched Filter given multiple target signatures.
 Confidence value for each pixel is max SMF score over all target signatures.
 - spsmf_detector: Subpixel Spectral Matched Filter

-Anomaly detectors can also be run in *Segmented* mode using segmented.m utility.
+Signature detectors can also be run in *Segmented* mode using segmented.m utility.
 Segmented mode is where a detector is applied to segments of the imagery separately (i.e., background statistics computed from segment rather than full image).
 See segmented examples in demo code.